Paranthaman28/redbus/README.md

 Project Report: Redbus Data Scraping with Selenium & Streamlit Application
 1. Introduction
 The goal of this project is to scrape bus travel data from the Redbus website, focusing on routes, schedules, prices, and seat availability.
-This data will be stored in a SQL database and presented through a user-friendly Streamlit application, allowing users to filter and interact with the data efficiently.
+This data will be stored in a mySQL database and presented through a user-friendly Streamlit application, allowing users to filter and interact with the data efficiently.

 2. Approach
 2.1 Data Scraping